jedrichards/angularjs-handbook/README.md

 ## Build

-- AngularJS has an in-built module system that isolates app modules from the global scope and handles dependancy resolution and DI automatically so solutions like RequireJS may not be strictly needed.
+- AngularJS has an in-built module system that isolates app modules from the global scope and handles dependency resolution and DI automatically so solutions like RequireJS may not be strictly needed.
 AngularJS app files can just be concatenated together when built, no special processing or ordering of code blocks is required.
 - If you use the "inferred" DI style then AngularJS code will break when minified.
 Either use the "inline annotation" DI style or a tool like `ngmin` in your build process to get around this.